Statement of Purpose

 Adherence to ethical standards for professional practice is a condition of employment in the Counseling Center (Ethical Standards, APA, 2003; Accreditation Guidelines for University and College Counseling Centers, IACS, 1991).
 Additionally, licensed psychologists are regulated by the Minnesota Board of Psychology.

 Professional staff members are responsible for the maintenance, use, and security of counseling records and client information.
 Records will be maintained in accordance with professional standards and with the primary goal of best serving the interests of the client.
-Client records will include the contents of the client folder, the appointment data card and the back-up locator card.
+Client records will include the contents of the client folder.
 All material, which relates to the setting of appointments and which identifies the client by name, will be treated in a confidential and secure manner.

 - Only members of the CAPS professional staff, including graduate level trainees on internship, shall have access to information in client folders.